narusou/fixed-length/README.md

-# nike
+# text importation
-this is the code for nike inc. the code should be used for the data importation and the transaction.
+this is the code to import fixed length file into Excel file the code should be used for the data importation and the transaction.